TowerBrook Capital Partners

 TowerBrook Capital Partners, L.P. is an investment management firm headquartered in London and New York City.
 TowerBrook spun out of Soros Fund Management in 2005 and became known for acquiring majority stakes in companies such as Jimmy Choo.
-Managing $13.7 billion in a number of private equity funds and structured opportunities funds, TowerBrook listed 30 active investments on its website as of 2020.
+Managing $25+ billion in a number of private equity funds and structured opportunities funds, TowerBrook listed 110 investments on its website as of 2025.

 History

 2005 and prior

 TowerBrook Capital Partners was formed as a spin-off of George Soros' equity management firm.
 TowerBrook's co-founders, Neal Moszkowski and Ramez Sousou, had previously served as co-heads of Soros Fund Management's private equity arm, Soros Private Equity (SPEP); SPEP launched its first fund around 2000.
 SPEP was also an early investor in companies such as Eircom, CSTV Networks, and Cablecom, which it sold to Liberty Global in 2005.
 In April 2005, Moszkowski and Sousou spun out SPEP from Soros Fund Management to establish TowerBrook Capital Partners in New York and London.